The OGA Photography Competition 2019 is open for entries until 31 December, but don't wait until then - sort those photos out now!

 Shortlisting and judging is carried out within the OGA.
+Our judge this year is Bob Aylott.
 Photographs will be judged on their relevance to the category, photographic quality and their impact through atmosphere or context.

 Three prizes are awarded in each category.

-Winners will be announced and prizes awarded at the AGM in London, January 2019.
-The winning photographs will be featured in the Spring 2019 issue of Gaffers Log and on the OGA website.
+Winners will be announced and prizes awarded at the AGM in Bristol, January 2020.
+The winning photographs will be featured in the Spring 2020 issue of Gaffers Log and on the OGA website.